joaofeliperl/watch-party/README.md

 ## ⚠️ **Frontend Structure Note**

 We did not modify the frontend route structure since it was already well-structured and supported the required functionalities without changes.
 The existing setup efficiently handled navigation and state management, allowing us to focus on backend logic and testing.
 The main components remain in `./routes/_index.tsx` as per the original setup.
+We only added `data-testid` attributes to facilitate test automation.

 ---

+## 🚨 **Known Issues & Bug Reports**

+We have identified an issue and it has been logged for further investigation:

+- **Bug:** When adding a video and switching to another browser tab for a few minutes, the UI becomes broken upon returning.
+- **Status:** Open
+- **Affected Component:** Video playback UI
+- **Reported on:** `docs/bug-reports/ui-breaks-after-tab-switch.md`